 VHA Information Security Officer when the report involves violations of VA information security requirements.

 Reporting to a regulatory agency does not occur if the event occurred at a site that was not subject to the direct oversight of the organization, and the agency has been notified of the event by the investigator, sponsor, another organization, or other mechanisms.
-The Human Subjects Office Assistant Director can provide copies to others as deemed appropriate by the Institutional Official.
+The Human Subjects Office Director can provide copies to others as deemed appropriate by the Institutional Official.

 For studies reviewed by Western Institutional Review Board, events of serious or continuing noncompliance are reported directly to Western Institutional Review Board and reporting is the responsibility of Western Institutional Review Board.
 Reporting of suspensions or terminations made by Western Institutional Review Board are the responsibility of Western Institutional Review Board.
 For studies reviewed by Western Institutional Review Board, unanticipated problems involving risks to subjects or others are reported directly to Western Institutional Review Board and reporting is the responsibility of Western Institutional Review Board.
 For studies reviewed by Western Institutional Review Board, unanticipated problems involving risks to subjects or others are reported directly to Western Institutional Review Board and reporting is the responsibility of Western Institutional Review Board.

+In addition to the above notices, when the institution is notified by any federal department or agency or national organization that any part of its Human Protections Program is under investigation for cause involving a Department of Defense supported research protocol, the appropriate Department of Defense Human Research Protections official will be notified.

 9.C.i Suspension or Termination of IRB approval

 The University of Iowa IRB has the authority to suspend or terminate approval of human subjects research that is not being conducted in accordance with the University of Iowa IRB’s requirements or that has been associated with unexpected serious harm to subjects.
-The University of Iowa IRB also has the authority to suspend or terminate research being conducted under the oversight of Western Institutional Review Board.
-Any suspension or termination of approval includes a statement of the reasons for the IRB’s action and is reported in writing within 5 working days to the investigator, the investigator’s Departmental Executive Officer, the Office of the Vice President for Research, and the Division of Sponsored Programs/Clinical Trials Office (when the study is externally funded).
+The University of Iowa IRB also has the authority to suspend or terminate research being conducted under the oversight of an IRB external to the University of Iowa.
+Any suspension or termination of approval includes a statement of the reasons for the IRB’s action and is reported in writing within 5 working days to the IRB of record, the investigator, the investigator’s Departmental Executive Officer, the Office of the Vice President for Research, and the Division of Sponsored Programs (when the study is externally funded).
 Suspension or termination of a Western Institutional Review Board-approved project is reported within 5 working days to the reviewing IRB.
 Suspensions implemented by an IRB Chair will be reported to and reviewed by the convened IRB.
 The IRB may take actions, within its authority, as deemed appropriate.

 When suspending or terminating IRB approval on an urgent basis, the IRB (or IRB Chair for suspensions):